RasaHQ/rasa-demo/data/nlu/nlu.md

 - I would like to talk to someone from your sales team
 - sales please
 - I want to talk with sales about our project
-- I want an offer for your platform
+- I want an offer for your enterprise product
 - I wanna have a subscription for your product
 - I want to learn more about your pricing
 - I want to talk to someone about your pricing system